-A patient attended at a new dentist for the first time, complaining of problems with a broken tooth.
-The patient had not seen a dentist for many months prior to that and was aware that the tooth had been progressively breaking; as she was now experiencing discomfort, she wanted the tooth to be removed.
-The tooth that was breaking was the UL3 and was a cantilever bridge retainer for a missing UL2.
-The patient explained that she was keen to have implants provided in the near future as she did not want gaps at the front of her mouth, nor did she want another bridge.
+A patient attended at a new dentist for the first time complaining of problems with a broken tooth.
+The patient had not seen a dentist for many months prior to that and was aware that the tooth had been progressively breaking and as she was now experiencing discomfort, wanted the tooth to be removed.
+The tooth which was breaking was the UL3 and was a cantilever bridge retainer for a missing UL2.
+The patient explained that she was keen to have implants provided in the near future as she did not want gaps at the front of her mouth and did not want another bridge.

 UL3, surgical removal was required as the tooth was so grossly decayed.
 The dentist raised a flap, removed the tooth and sutures were placed.
 The patient did not return for a review and the dentist did not see the patient again.

 Two years later, the dentist received a letter of complaint.
 The patient reported that six months after removal of the broken tooth (UL3), the patient had attended another practice to discuss implant treatment at the site of the UL23.
 The new practitioner had advised the patient that in order to go ahead with dental implant treatment, she would need to have the retained root (UL2) removed first as it was at the site where an implant would be placed.
 This would involve a surgical procedure, followed by a period of healing prior to implant placement.
-The patient was confused as she was not aware of the retained root of UL2 and understood that the root of UL3 had already been removed six months earlier.
-The new dentist showed the patient the retained root, identified following a cone beam CT scan and which on careful review was also visible on a PA film that had been exposed.
+The patient was confused as she was not aware of the other root and understood that the root had already been removed six months earlier.
+The new dentist showed the patient the retained root, identified following a cone beam CT scan and which on careful review was also visible on a PA fi lm which had been exposed.

 The patient’s complaint to the earlier dentist was that he should have identified that there was another root present six months earlier and, had the patient been told of its presence or that it may need to be removed to have implants, she would have opted to have it removed at the same time even when there were no symptoms.

-The patient would have preferred to avoid a second and additional surgery, and could have avoided waiting another six months for healing.
-The dentist could recall telling the patient about the root, but the records did not reflect the conversation and there was no report in the records that a retained root at UL2 was present.
-The dentist’s view was that even if he had identified it, as it was asymptomatic at the time, he would not have removed it, as there was no indication for its removal and this would have been the advice given to the patient.
+The patient would have preferred to avoid a second and additional surgery and could have avoided waiting another six months for healing.
+The dentist could recall telling the patient about the root, however the records did not reflect the conversation and there was no report in the records that a retained root at UL2 was present.
+The dentist’s view was that even if he had identified it, as it was asymptomatic at the time, he would not have removed it as there was no indication for its removal and this would have been the advice given to the patient.